Updated: Jul 29

 11. How does the church discipline its members with their sin?

-Their website doesn’t tell us, but after some digging on the CMA website, I was able to spot a few documents that address this topic.
-Unfortunately for some reason, the format prevents me from opening them on my computer.
+While the church's website doesn’t tell us, after some digging on the CMA website, I was able to spot a few documents that address this topic.
+If Discovery is obligated to abide by CMA's Discipline policies, this is what they are: